febuiles/mdify/README.md

 mdify
 =====
+`mdify` is a tool for previewing Markdown documents right in your browser, with a nice stylesheet.

 ![Screenshot of mdify](http://i.imgur.com/OiRr5.png)

-About
+Usage
 -----
-`mdify` is a tool for previewing Markdown documents right in your browser, with a nice stylesheet.
 You can use it on your documents by running:

     mdify super_secret.md